juansedo/nginx_sandbox/README.md

 # Nginx Sandbox

 This is a sandbox for testing nginx configurations.
-Includes some basic NodeJS apps to test with.
+It includes some basic NodeJS apps to test with.

 ## Usage